I, Robot... You, Jane: Plot

+Giles seeks help from Jenny, and is surprised that she is already aware of the demon in the Internet.
+They cast a binding spell via computer, but it does not go as planned.
+Moloch is yanked out of the internet but into his robotic body, not back into the Moloch book as Giles had expected.

+The robotic incarnation of Moloch crashes through a wall of the computer laboratory and attacks Buffy, Willow and Xander.
+After a brief battle, Buffy tricks Moloch into punching a high voltage power line.
+This causes his body to explode, presumably destroying him for good.

+The next day, Buffy, Willow and Xander joke about how the Hellmouth is screwing with their love lives, before seriously wondering if they will ever find true happiness.

 Cultural references

 The title simultaneously refers to Isaac Asimov's I, Robot and Tarzan the Ape Man, in which Tarzan allegedly says, "Me Tarzan, you Jane."

 Xander quotes, "With a Little Help from My Friends," the title of the 1967 song by The Beatles.

 Buffy tells Giles, "My spider sense is tingling," Spider-Man's catchphrase.